 - Fine-Needle Aspiration Biopsy: Involves the physician using a long thin needle to remove a sample of the cancer tumor.

-- Incisional/Core Biopsy: Involves removing a small part of tumor if the needed sample is in an easy access location.
+- Incisional/Core Biopsy: Involves removing a small part of the tumor if the needed sample is in an easy access location.

 - Laparoscopy: Procedure involves examining the inside of the abdomen.

-- Mediastinoscopy: Procedure that examines the center of the chest around the heart to determine if the cancer has spread to lymph nodes in chest or neck.
+- Mediastinoscopy: Procedure that examines the center of the chest around the heart to determine if cancer has spread to lymph nodes in the chest or neck.

-- Peritoneoscopy and Laparotomy: Involves doctor making an incision in the abdominal wall to insert a tiny lighted tube to examine inside chest cavity or abdomen.
+- Peritoneoscopy and Laparotomy: Involves doctor making an incision in the abdominal wall to insert a tiny lighted tube to examine inside the chest cavity or abdomen.

 - Thoracotomy: Involves doctor making an incision between 2 ribs to gather a cancer tissue sampled.